MusicalVR/Nmap_Automation/README.md

 If you are on Linux such as ubuntu or Kali it will work just fine.

-On both you might have to do "pip install Nmap"
+On both you might have to do windows = "pip install python-nmap"

 Use at your will and with the proper permissions